Introduction to Heat Protectant

 Benefits of Regularly Using Heat Protectant

-- Keeps hair soft, smooth, and manageable
+- Makes hair soft, smooth and manageable

-- Extends the life of color-treated hair
+- Extends the life of hair colored

 How Often Should You Use Heat Protectant?